copadev/awesome-swiftui/README.md

 - A list of awesome [SwiftUI Framework](https://developer.apple.com/documentation/swiftui) collection.
 - UI categories based on the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/).
-- Click on each screenshot to see example code.
+- How to use: Click on each screenshot to open example code.

 # Table of Contents